Isabella (Boo) Martin – Founder and Executive Director

 Becky Sanborn Hawkes – Pony Farm Camp Director

 Becky is the Director of Pony Farm Summer Camp.
-Becky recently married and enjoys coming to camp with her fur child, Gunner!
-In Becky’s downtime she enjoys teaching second grade in Wilton, NH.
+She is married and enjoys coming to camp with her child Jackson!
+In Becky’s downtime, she enjoys teaching second grade in Wilton, NH.
 This will make Becky’s 18th year on the farm!
 In her spare time, she enjoys reading, swimming, cooking, and hiking!

 Michelle comes to the farm with over 25 years of Business and Development expertise.
 She spent over 18 years as a Product Marketing and Business Development Manager for Apple and Adobe at Connection, Inc. Over 4 years as NE Regional Sales & Marketing Executive for STEM Technical Education curriculum distribution as well as over 7 years as the owner and managing director of Lowe Health Benefits, an Independent Health Insurance firm advising small businesses and sole proprietors through the challenging and changing times of Healthcare Reform.